zechenturm/flinklinux/doc/overview.md

 #Overview
 All the basic funtionality can be found in the file `flink_core.c` together with all necessary types and prototypes in `flink.h`.
+[Bus communication Modules](bcm) implement this basic functionality for a given hardware interface.

 ##Data Structures
 The information for a specific flink device will be stored in a structure `flink_device`.